pablo-lamtenzan/42Containers/README.md

 # 42Containers

-STL librtery containers re-implementation using native algorithms.
+STL library containers re-implementation using native algorithms.
 All the code is from scratch but the algorithms logistic is like STL source code.
-Each containers has it member types, iterator class and member functions.
+Each container has it member types, iterator class and member functions.
 This repository contains the re-implementation of the following containers:
 - Vector
 - List